microsoft/python-language-server/TROUBLESHOOTING.md

 _must_ be selected in order for the language server to properly initialize.
 If your language server fails to start, be sure that you have selected an interpreter.

 The language server can only run on platforms where the .NET Core can run.
-This rougly means:
+This roughly means:

 - Windows, 32/64 bit
 - macOS, 64 bit